For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Find yourself constantly running out of data?
 This is the app for you.

 It works like so: the app sets up a local Virtual Private Network (VPN) service on your phone to block unwanted data usage (ie. apps that are active in the background eating up your data even though you're not using them).
-The app doesn't send any of your personal user data through Google's servers, so your privacy remains intact (so they say).
+You can then track your data usage and see which apps are using up the most data.

 While you're at it, make sure you're getting your money's worth out of your mobile phone contract.